Department of Biological DNA Modification

 Targeted covalent labeling of biopolymers

 Besides their diverse biological roles, DNA MTases are attractive models to study the structural aspects of DNA-protein interaction.
 Bacterial enzymes recognize an impressive variety (over 200) of short sequences in DNA.
 Following detailed mechanistic and structural studies of MTases, we turned to repurposing these enzymes sequence-specific covalent modification of DNA and other biopolymers.
 Our strategy is based on designing novel synthetic analogues of the natural cofactor AdoMet.
-We have synthesized a series of model AdoMet analogs with sulfonium-bound extended side chains replacing the methyl group (Dalhoff et al., 2006; Klimašauskas and Weinhold, 2007).
+We have synthesized a series of model AdoMet analogs with sulfonium-bound extended side chains replacing the methyl group (Klimašauskas and Weinhold, 2007).
 This novel enabling technology named mTAG (methyltransferase-directed Transfer of Activated Groups) is a convenient and robust technique that is suitable for routine laboratory use.
-In particular, we demonstrated that propargylic side chains can be efficiently transferred by DNA MTases with high sequence- and base-specificity (Lukinavičius et al., 2007, 2012 and 2013; Masevičius et al., 2016; Tomkuvienė et al., 2016) offering many potential applications for genomic (Neely et al., 2010; see commentary in Highlights Chem Sci) and epigenomic (see below) studies.
-Moreover, the newly developed cofactors are suitable for targeted transfer of functional groups or other chemical entities to RNA (Tomkuvienė et al., 2012; Plotnikova et al., 2014; Osipenko et al., 2017) using appropriate MTases as catalysts.
+In particular, we demonstrated that propargylic side chains can be efficiently transferred by DNA MTases with high sequence- and base-specificity (Lukinavičius et al., 2007, 2012 and 2013; Masevičius et al., 2016; Tomkuvienė et al., 2016; Tomkuvienė et al., 2019) offering many potential applications for genomic (Neely et al., 2010) and epigenomic (see below) studies.
+Moreover, the newly developed cofactors are suitable for targeted transfer of functional groups or other chemical entities to RNA (Tomkuvienė et al., 2012; Plotnikova et al., 2014; Osipenko et al., 2017; Mickutė et al., 2018) using appropriate MTases as catalysts.

 Novel approaches to epigenome profiling